 If a violation is identified and, if the resident is present, the inspector discusses the violation with the resident and gives the resident the opportunity to resolve it immediately.
 The inspector documents the violation for reporting purposes, but the report states “corrected.”
 If the resident is not present at the time of inspection, the University Fire and Life Safety’s Office notifies the Resident Director in writing.
 The Resident Director or a Resident Advisor notifies the resident of the violation.
 The resident has 24 hours to correct the issue upon notification.Building and Facility Inspections

-The University Fire Marshal’s Office conducts annual building inspections for non-residential buildings to identify potential fire and life safety hazards that may impact the safety and welfare of students, staff, faculty and visitors of North Carolina State University.
-Through annual fire and life safety inspections, the University Fire Marshal’s Office ensures North Carolina State University’s buildings comply with the codes recognized by the State of North Carolina Department of Administration State Construction Office, the North Carolina Department of Insurance Office of State Fire Marshal and the North Carolina State University.
+The University Fire and Life Safety’s Office conducts annual building inspections for non-residential buildings to identify potential fire and life safety hazards that may impact the safety and welfare of students, staff, faculty and visitors of North Carolina State University.
+Through annual fire and life safety inspections, the University Fire and Life Safety’s Office ensures North Carolina State University’s buildings comply with the codes recognized by the State of North Carolina Department of Administration State Construction Office, the North Carolina Department of Insurance Office of State Fire Marshal and the North Carolina State University.